nipype/pydra/docs/source/explanation/environments.rst

 The environment for a task can be specified at execution time by passing the ``environment`` argument to the task call.
-This can be an instance of `pydra.environments.native.Environment` (for the host system), `pydra.environments.docker.Environment` (for Docker containers), or `pydra.environments.singularity.Environment` (for Singularity containers), or a custom environment.
+This can be an instance of `pydra.environments.native.Environment` (for the host system), `pydra.environments.docker.Environment` (for Docker containers), `pydra.environments.singularity.Environment` (for Singularity containers), `pydra.environments.lmod.Lmod` (for lmod environment modules, e.g. ``module load fsl/6.0.7``) or a your own custom environment.

 Example: